Railway Operations - IOn this page

 Q. What's a Line Box?
 Or, What is in the large and heavy box that is seen carried into a locomotive on each trip?

 A Line Box is a box or trunk that is taken on board the locomotive for every trip.
-It contains the working timetable, and essential equipment such as detonators and flares, perhaps the driver's log and a few personal items should he wish to keep them there.
-(Most drivers have a separate bag with a change of clothes and other personal items.)
-It may also hold drawings of the pneumatic and electrical systems and other basic essentials that the driver might need to troubleshoot the loco in case any problems arise.
-The box also used to contain a couple of spare lamps for the headlights, although this is no longer neccesary with the twin beam sealed headlamps.
+It contains the working timetable, and essential equipment such as detonators and flares, perhaps the pilot’s log and a few personal items should he wish to keep them there.
+(Most pilots have a separate bag with a change of clothes and other personal items.)
+It may also hold drawings of the pneumatic and electrical systems and other basic essentials that the pilot might need to troubleshoot the loco in case any problems arise.
+The box also used to contain a couple of spare lamps for the headlights although, with the advent of the twin beam sealed headlamps, it is no longer necessary.

 Q. How are crew requirements estimated for freight trains?